MYLE-01/my_shift/README.md

 base on your work patten will work out if you on/off even if you do days then nite like i do 2 days swing day then 2 nites then 4 days off :)

-Big thanks to [mf-socials](https://github.com/mf-social/ps-date-countdown) for his countdown script that show me how to write this
+Big thanks to [mf-socials](https://github.com/mf-social/ps-date-countdown) for his countdown script

+that pointed me down down the track well where to start so thanks mf-socials again

-Had the logic just did know were to start
+Had the logic just did not know were to start

 first wrote it in vb that was easy

-python getting head around it
+python still getting head around it

 took me longer to write this readme than to write the code.